JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ## Generate noise dimensions

-High-dimensional data structures often benefit from the addition of auxiliary noise dimensions, which can be used to assess the robustness of dimensionality reduction and clustering algorithms.
-The functions in this section provide flexible ways to generate random noise dimensions, ranging from purely random Gaussian variables to more structured, wavy patterns that mimic non-linear distortions in high-dimensional space.
+High-dimensional data structures often benefit from the addition of auxiliary noise dimensions, which can be used to assess the robustness of dimension reduction and clustering algorithms.
+The functions in this section provide flexible ways to generate random noise dimensions, ranging from purely random Gaussian variables to more structured, wavy patterns that mimic nonlinear distortions in high-dimensional space.
 These functions can be applied independently or combined with other geometric structures to create complex simulated datasets.
 Table \@ref(tab:noise-tb-html) details these functions.

 <div class="layout-chunk" data-layout="l-body">